 The Vopnafjordur licence covers an area of 598,5 km2 and was last subject to exploration in 1997.
-Exploration to date has been limited to low density stream sediment and rock chip sampling and this will be extended in 2016 by a mapping and grab sampling exercise over the key areas of interest identified in the earlier surveys.
-All work is essentially non-destructive in nature and will not involve machine-assisted removal of rock or vegetation.
+Exploration to date has been limited to low-density stream sediment and rock chip sampling and this was extended in 2016 by a mapping and grab sampling exercise over the key areas of interest identified in the earlier surveys.
+All work was essentially non-destructive in nature and will not involve machine-assisted removal of rock or vegetation.
 Field work and subsequent analysis will be carried out in compliance with NI 43-101 with the aim of identifying areas for future exploration.

 Location and Access

 This 598,5 km2 area is located to the NE of Iceland at Vopnafjördur accessible by highway.
 The range to the east of the licence has a peak of 1251m.
 The topography of the area varies between low level and flat to steep, occasionally mountainous slopes.
 The licence area can be reached by road and gravel path.
 Areas that cannot be reached by road will be traversed by foot, with geologists working in teams of between two and four people.
 The mapping team will be based at a campsite at Vopnafjordur.